hardin47/website/Math150/_book/04-cat.md

 * simulation
 * mathematical probability models.

+::: {.example}
-\BeginKnitrBlock{example}<div class="example"><span class="example" id="exm:unnamed-chunk-2"><strong>(\#exm:unnamed-chunk-2) </strong></span>**Back Pain & Botox**, @iscam, @botox
+**Back Pain & Botox**, @iscam, @botox
 The randomized clinical trial examined whether the drug botulinum toxin A (Botox) is helpful for reducing pain among patients who suffer from chronic low back pain.
 The 31 subjects who participated in the study were randomly assigned to one of two treatment groups: 16 received a placebo of normal saline and the other 15 received the drug itself.
 The subjects' pain levels were evaluated at the beginning of the study and again after eight weeks.
-The researchers found that 2 of the 16 subjects who received the saline experienced a substantial reduction in pain, compared to 9 of the 15 subjects who received the actual drug.</div>\EndKnitrBlock{example}
+The researchers found that 2 of the 16 subjects who received the saline experienced a substantial reduction in pain, compared to 9 of the 15 subjects who received the actual drug.

 1. Is this an experiment or an observational study?
 2. Explain the importance of using the "placebo" treatment of saline.